14 min read

 “Sustainability is a priority for [Lennar Multifamily Communities], and collaborations with organizations like ING allows us to expand our current ESG initiatives to lower building emissions and deliver green living experiences to our residents.”

 Societal pressure and increased focus on ESG accountability are drivers behind the real estate’s shift toward green building.
 But what does it mean financially for developers and investors?

 For a long time after its initial emergence, green building was perceived as an approach exclusively for high-end projects, establishing its reputation as expensive and ultimately less profitable.

 But recent trends and research show that although building materials and construction costs may indeed cost more, green buildings make their money back in long-term efficiency and market desirability.
 According to the U.S. Green Building Council, upfront investing in green building can increase asset value by 10% or greater.

 Lower long-term costs also balance higher expenses at the start.
-LEED-certified buildings have maintenance costs 20% lower than traditional commercial buildings; when buildings are retrofitted to green standards, their operational costs decrease by up to 10%.
+For example, LEED-certified buildings have maintenance costs 20% lower than traditional commercial buildings; when buildings are retrofitted to green standards, their operational costs decrease by up to 10%.

-As a result, the real estate industry will likely shift from green building as an emerging trend to a green status quo.
+As a result, the real estate industry will likely shift from the green building as an emerging trend to a green status quo.